QData/TextAttack/README.md

 ### Search Methods

-A search method is currently implemented in an extension of the `Attack` class, through implementing the `attack_one` method.
-The `get_transformations` function takes as input a `TokenizedText` object and outputs a list of possible transformations filtered by meeting all of the attack’s constraints.
-A search consists of successive calls to `get_transformations` until the search succeeds or is exhausted.
+A `SearchMethod` takes as input an initial `GoalFunctionResult` and returns a final `GoalFunctionResult` The search is given access to the `get_transformations` function, which takes as input a `TokenizedText` object and outputs a list of possible transformations filtered by meeting all of the attack’s constraints.
+A search consists of successive calls to `get_transformations` until the search succeeds (determined using `get_goal_results`) or is exhausted.

 ## Contributing to TextAttack